HenrikBengtsson/matrixStats/revdep/problems.md

       generic 'zFreq' and siglist 'MultiBatch'
     All user-level objects in a package (including S4 classes and methods) should have documentation entries.
-    See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
+    See chapter 'Writing R documentation files' in the 'Writing R Extensions' manual.
     ```

 *   checking for code/documentation mismatches ...
 WARNING